mhpi/generic_deltamodel/docs/configuration.md

 *model_dir*: Path to a directory containing trained model weights, may also include subdirectory of model outputs.
 Note this path must end with a forward slash ('/').

+This is a **load** path.
+During config initialization the value you set is copied to `pretrained_model_dir`, and `model_dir` is then reassigned to `{output_dir}/model/`, so a run started from pretrained weights writes its own checkpoints alongside its own outputs instead of overwriting the weights it started from.
+Leave unset to train from scratch.

+*pretrained_model_dir*: Derived automatically from `model_dir` — do not set this directly.
+It is what the model handler, the trainer's resume logic, and the data loader's cached normalization statistics read from, so evaluating or fine-tuning a pretrained model picks up that run's weights and norm stats while all writes go to `{output_dir}/model/`.

 *load_state_dir*: Path to a PyTorch save file (`.pt`) containing cached model states for a neural network or differentiable model (e.g., hidden and cell states for an LSTM, buckets for a physical model).
 If this path is provided, the Model Handler will attempt to load these states into the current model.

 </br>